neon1024/Motion-Detector-on-ESP32-with-PIR-sensor/README.md

 - The board should go automatically in flash mode when uploading the code via Arduino IDE, but in case it doesn't, follow these steps:
 - Hold the RESET button before and during the uploading via Arduino IDE until the "Connecting ....." message appears
 - Go to the Serial Monitor in order to see the status of the motion detection.
+- Connect your phone to the same network as the board and open the application.